-Iolite is an elegant, inky-blue gemstone, sometimes called the Water Sapphire because of its colour and named after the Greek for ‘violet’.
-Like Tanzanite, another blue gemstone, Iolite is pleochroic, meaning it transmits light differently when viewed from different directions.
+Iolite is an elegant, inky-blue gemstone, sometimes called the Water Sapphire because of its colour, and named after the Greek for ‘violet’.
+Like Tanzanite, another violet blue gemstone, Iolite is pleochroic, meaning it transmits light differently when viewed from different directions.
 The Vikings made Iolite’s pleochroism a virtue by using thin slices of the stone as a light polariser to determine the direction of the sun on overcast days.
 Although only officially named in 1912, Iolite has been used and admired for centuries.

-Smoky Quartz is a grey, translucent variety of Quartz that ranges in clarity from almost completely transparent to an opaque brownish-grey or black crystal.
+Smoky Quartz is a brown grey, translucent variety of Quartz that ranges in clarity from almost completely transparent to an opaque brownish-grey or black crystal.
 This dark-coloured gemstone is striking and chic, named for its smoky hue.

 Tanzanite ranges from blue to purple, with a gently violet- blue being the most prized hue.
 The name for the rare purple-blue gemstone comes from the East African country Tanzania, where it was momentously discovered in 1967.
 Tanzania is the only known source for these beautiful stones.
 Tanzanite is the birthstone for those born in December.

 Tourmalines come in a wide variety of colours, and Kiki’s favourites are elegant mint green and striking pink.
 Upon its discovery, Green Tourmaline was confused for an Emerald.
 This confusion is reflected in the name of the mineral, ‘toramalli’ which means mixed gems in Sinhalese, and this was adopted by Dutch merchants and used for the coloured stones they would find in Ceylon, today known as Sri Lanka.